othermod/PSPi-Zero-Version-5/README.md

 ### Option 2 - Manual Offline Installation Instructions

-Download repository, extract and copy the PSPi folder and config.txt file to the BOOT partition of a fresh RetroPie microSD (v4.7.1 currently).
+Download repository, extract and copy the PSPi folder to the BOOT partition of a fresh RetroPie microSD (v4.7.1 currently).

+Next, copy the appropriate config.txt file (from the 480x272 or 800x480 folder depending on which LCD you are using) to the BOOT partition.
 You must overwrite the original config.txt

 Boot the PSPi with the SD card inserted, with a USB keyboard attached.